Sideline Chatter: It would have really gotten ugly if there was a marathon course

 Quote, end quote

-• Former Timbersolves PR director Kent Wipf, via Twitter, on Kevin Garnett’s insistence he be listed at 6 feet 11 though he was inches taller: “I always wanted to list him at 6-13, but I was not allowed.”
+• Former Timberwolves PR director Kent Wipf, via Twitter, on Kevin Garnett’s insistence he be listed at 6 feet 11 though he was inches taller: “I always wanted to list him at 6-13, but I was not allowed.”

 • Janice Hough of LeftCoastSportsBabe.com: “Anyone seen the spread next week for Miami Dolphins vs. Bye Week?”